DETAILS: Remote Model Documentation

-The idea of implementing this building block is enable a remote mechanism for documentation generation.
-This means that the mechansim is not available within the tool itself, but only the interaction logic is implemented.
+The idea of implementing this building block is to enable a remote mechanism for documentation generation.
+This means that the mechansim is not available within the tool itself, but rather only the interaction logic is implemented.
 Reports and documentation artifacts are centrally maintained on a dedicated documentation server.
 The advantange of the approach is that, even after packaging, deployment and installation at multiple users, the method engineer can dynamically add, remove, or update new formats available the next time the modeller uses the mechanism.

 Example report formats

 This remote characteristic of this building block is two-fold:

 - Configuration items: the configuration of reports is exchanged between the modelling toolkit and server.
 This means that the reports format and models, respectively, model structure is dynamically retrieved.

 - Generation: The generation is done on the server, including a report storage mechanism that the administrator has an overview on the usage and trace reports run by the modellers.
 Access to the reports can be offline or online (based on the report storage part, the modeller can re-generate at any given point in time, directly from the server).

 The building block is realized using Apache Cocoon as a transformation framework.
 Available transformation pipelines are made available via a registry, exposed as a webservice.
 The registry provides dynamic configuration parameters to the client (report format, model selection mode) and triggers the necessary pipeline when requested.
 Apache Cocoon enables a modular implementation of transformations (so called "blocks"), whereas each block is a seperate Maven project.